dowlabordere/SeleniumHtecTest/README.md

 ## Getting Started and execute tests

 After cloning project applications could be started in few ways:
-- mvn clean install (will run methods from UseCasesPageTests class sorted by priority)
+- mvn clean install
-- run testng.xml file in root will also start methods by same priority
+- run testng.xml file in root will also start tests
-- it can be also started manualy with executing separate methods annotated with @Test annotation

 ## Useful notes